Famous Germans – Franz Beckenbauer

 Sven Mandel / CC-BY-SA-4.0

+EDIT 2024: Sadly, Franz Beckenbauer died on the 7th January 2024.
 Today I thought we look at a different type of famous German, not an artist or author or inventor, but a former football player.
-And as it’s his birthday today it’s only fitting that we talk about Franz Beckenbauer, or ‘der Kaiser’ (the emperor), as he was nicknamed.
-Franz Beckenbauer was born on the 11th … Read more
+And as it’s his birthday today it’s only fitting that we talk about Franz Beckenbauer, or ‘der Kaiser’ (the emperor), … Read more

 German actors: Willy Millowitsch

-German stage and TV actor Willy Millowitsch was born on the 8th January 1909.
+Image credit: Elke Wetzig German stage and TV actor Willy Millowitsch was born on the 8th January 1909.
 He had his own theatre, the Volkstheater Millowitsch in Cologne (now in the hands of his son Peter).
-For non Germans he was probably most known for his part in ‘National Lampoon’s European Vacation’ (German title ‘Hilfe, die Amis kommen’), but for … Read more
+For non Germans he was probably most known for his part in ‘National Lampoon’s European Vacation’ (German title ‘Hilfe, die … Read more

 10 Martin Luther quotes in German and English